EmmanuelLefevre/Documentations/Tutorials/github_daily_streak_automation.md

 ## WARNING
 Perhaps you will be forced to launch the first workflow manually because it turns out that it doesn't always work as expected!
-The option has been added in the worflow to allow it.
+The option has been added in the worflow to allow it, but it will only work once when initializing the workflow.

 ![Run Workflow Manually](https://github.com/EmmanuelLefevre/Settings/blob/main/MarkdownImg/run_workflow_manually.png)